Open in The Food App

 The product contains additives or is industrially processed in a way that we consider clear indicators of an ultra‑processed food.

-Additives (7) in No.1 British Free Range Pork Pigs in Blankets
+Additives and processes (7) in No.1 British Free Range Pork Pigs in Blankets

 Diphosphates